TomSssM/MyCodewars/snippets/git-cheatsheet.md

 pushing commits on behalf of the 1st account because it _is_ the account associated with the 1st SSH key; likewise for the 2nd repo thus eliminating the need for repetitively entering login and password all the time.

-Since you cannot be logged to 2 accounts at the same time, when you try to pull push, GitHub will constantly ask you to authenticate.
+It solves the problem that since you cannot be logged to 2 accounts at the same time, when you try to pull / push, GitHub will constantly ask you to authenticate.

 The solution to this is quite simple.
 Create two SSH keys: `a` and `b`.
-Associate `key a` with 1st account and `key b` with 2nd account.
-Then clone any repo that is created with 1st account using SSH `key a`, and then clone any repo that is created with 2nd account using SSH `key b`.
-Now if you go to any one of the two cloned repositories GitHub will no longer ask you to sign in as we didn't use login and password to clone the repos, but instead SSH.
+Associate `key a` with the 1st account and `key b` with the 2nd account.
+Then clone any repo that is created with the 1st account using `key a`, and then clone any repo that is created with the 2nd account using `key b`.
+Now if you go to any one of the two cloned repositories and pull / push, GitHub will no longer ask you to sign in as we didn't use login and password to clone the repos, but instead SSH.

 On the other hand were we to clone via http we may end up constantly having to enter credentials ( login and password ) if we switch to the 1st repo after committing to the 2nd repo and vice versa as the 2 repos are created on different accounts.
 With SSH such a problem ceases to exist any more.